 After handing over our trip fees we headed down the hill for a satisfying set lunch at El Fogon and a visit to Qoricancha, the remains of an Incan temple housed inside the Cathedral de Santo Domingo.
 Sadly, very little of the actual ruins remained (most had been restored post-earthquake), so we spent more time looking at the Catholic paintings, which were littered with a pleasing array of demons, sickness, and death.
 I noticed that no one, Spanish speaking or otherwise, was paying any attention to the 'no photography' signs.

 Next on the list was hitting the local pharmacy for Cipro and acetazolamide.
 As we passed the Plaza de las Armas we noticed several displays of political art bringing light to Alberto Fujimori, his head of intelligence, Vladimiro Montesinos, and the numerous victims of the regime's death squads.
 After finding a phramacy, I made Jascha return the Cipro after he got charged $25 per course (we later found it for $3 in the non-touristy part of town).
 We wandered around the locals' part of town and found el Mercado de Santa Ana, where we picked up cheese and Jascha's new drink of choice, Negrita brand Chicha Morada.
 Morada.
-As dusk started to fall the anticuchos stands started coming out and for ~$0.35 I picked up a skewer laden with scrumptious a.
+As dusk started to fall the anticuchos stands started coming out and for ~$0.35 I picked up a skewer laden with scrumptious ají.

-decided that I didn't want to deal with the train/hotel/entrance fee logistics and the tour provided logistics coordination at less than what I could arrange on my own.
+At 7:45 am the next morning we were picked up for the long trip to Aguas Calientes.
+I decided that I didn't want to deal with the train/hotel/entrance fee logistics and the tour provided logistics coordination at less than what I could arrange on my own.
 The trip was long, ~6 hours of driving (much of it on dirt roads) plus another 30 minutes on the train.
 We reluctantly set our alarms for 4:15 am to allow time to hike up to the entrance and procure one of the coveted numbers for the trek up Huayna Picchu in lieu of the guided portion of our tour.

-photo op as the first light hit the ruins.
+We set out just before 5 am and after 50 minutes of trails and stairways we reached the entrance station.
+The gates opened at 6 and everyone anxiously awaited for the perfect photo op as the first light hit the ruins.
 The size of the complex was massive, but what set it apart from somewhere like Angkor Wat was the topology of the site and surrounding land.
 We crossed the site, admiring the perfect granite boulders that littered the area, and wandered over to the Huayna Picchu checkpoint.
 After 25 minutes of standing in line it was our turn to enter.
 We passed at least 20 people on the steep stairways that led up to the peak that overlooks Macchu Picchu and provides excellent views of the snow-capped surrounding peaks.
 Once we returned to the site we toured more of the ruins and lounged on the grassy terraces, knowing that we'd have to face the long van ride back to Cuzco.
 I was covered with bug bites, which I suspected were from the flies I had seen that looked a lot like the S American vector for leishmaniasis, but I knew my risk of contracting anything was extremely low.

 On the ride back home Jascha was having a hard time staying warm and felt nauseous.
 Ironically, two days earlier he had scoffed at me for not eating doner kebab, which I had thought wasn't sufficiently cooked.
 He though that he had some life-threatening exotic disease; I figured he had a somewhat severe case of turista and made him take Cipro.
-I wasn't sure what that
+I wasn't sure what that meant for our trip to Huaraz the next day or for our Cordillera Huayhuash trip, but he agreed to fly back to Lima as planned 'for access to better hospitals'.

 No comments: